-- In clause 21, subsection 5, we recommend that the Draft Regulation be amended to spell out that an electronic signature-or simply a signature block in an email message -is sufficient; and that "signature" does not mean exclusively a paper-based, wet signature.
-We also recommend that for complaints referred to the AMF (or a federation, which we assume is a Quebec Chambre), the Regulation should specify a deadline for its response to the complainant. - As drafted, the Regulation is unclear as to the AMF's expectations about how detailed a "summary of the complaint received" needs to be.
-As well, we recommend that for the English version of the Regulation, instead of using the term "offer," which in English can imply a financial settlement, the term "resolution" should be used, because some complaints may be satisfactorily resolved without any financial settlement.
-We also recommend saying "...has accepted the offer to resolve the complaint, if applicable." - In clause 23, we recommend spelling out what the AMF's expectations are with respect to the term "among other elements."
+• With respect to Sub-Clause 21(5), we recommend that the Draft Regulation be amended to spell out that an electronic signature-or simply a signature block in an email message -is sufficient; and that "signature" does not mean exclusively a paper-based, wet signature.
+We also recommend that for complaints referred to the AMF (or a federation, which we assume is a Quebec Chambre), the Regulation should specify a deadline for its response to the complainant.

+As well, with respect to Clause 21 generally, we recommend that for the English version of the Regulation, instead of using the term "offer," which in English can imply a financial settlement, the term "resolution" should be used, because some complaints may be satisfactorily resolved without any financial settlement.
+We therefore recommend saying "...has accepted the proposed resolution to the complaint, if applicable."

+- In Clause 23, we recommend spelling out what the AMF's expectations are with respect to the term "among other elements."
 It would also be beneficial for the Regulation to recognize explicitly that not all complaints are made in writing, as some are delivered verbally only; and the process of responding to such verbal-only complaints often also entails verbal-only communication. - Clause 24 is too narrow in its framing, as it does not reflect the fact that complaints may be made verbally, for example through a call centre representative.